Walter S. Johnson Foundation

 - Arts or film projects

-- Ongoing general operating costs (with rare exceptions for organizations aligned with Walter S. Johnson's lifetime giving)
+- Ongoing general operating costs (with rare exceptions for organisations aligned with Walter S. Johnson's lifetime giving)

 - Capital campaigns